Tuna melts are a perennial comfort food favorite. Some are toasted, others grilled, but this one’s in a class by itself.

-So, I had already started a batch of dough to make Runzas and then it occurred to me.
-There might just be lots more ways to stuff a pocket of bread than with beef.
-Why not tuna?
+Suddenly, it occurred to me.
+Why not fill a yeasty bread pocket with tuna?
 After all, who doesn’t love a tuna melt?
 Basic comfort food, isn’t it?

 Years ago, hot tuna sandwiches were all the rage.
-From suppers in the harvest field to post game get-togethers, you might find foil-wrapped tuna sandwiches stacked in crock pots to stay hot.
-So I thought why not try stuffing a Runza with tuna salad?
+Tasty little foil-wrapped tuna sandwiches were stacked in crock pots to stay hot.
+They were popular at post-game get-togethers and school dances.

-Grated cheese, onion, olives, pickle relish and mayo along with tuna.
+Add grated cheddar cheese, onion, olives, pickle relish, and mayo to well-drained tuna.

-Baked them tummy side down til they were golden brown, brushed them with butter….
+Bake them seam side down until they are golden brown, then brush them with melted butter.

 - 2 cups warm water